Project-Silicium/WoA-Guides/Mu-Qcom/Vendors/Samsung/remove-win-recovery-disk-checking.md

 ## Description

 Windows recovery and disk checking on startup can destroy your UFS partition table on Samsung devices. <br />
-Unfortunately even if you disable these options with BCD policies, in some cases Windows will ignore your BCD setting and still boot to recovery or start disk checking. <br />
+Unfortunately, even if you disable these options with BCD policies, in some cases Windows will ignore your BCD setting and still boot to recovery or start disk checking. <br />

 <table>
 <tr><th>Table of Contents</th></th>